3 Keys to Setting Boundaries for Children

 - You are a bit rebellious about following a schedule, so you expect them to not like it also.

 There could be other reasons also.
 This is not an exhaustive list.
 But if #1 is true for your family, I encourage you to give it a try.
-It’ll be rough for anywhere from 4 – 10 days.
+It’ll be rough for anywhere from 4 – 30 days (depending mostly on their ages).
 But after the routine of a schedule is accepted, you’ll wonder how you ever managed without one!

 Why Routines and Schedules Matter